ericgomes56/ericgomes56/README.md

 # Myself

+DevSecOps Architect.
 My goal using the GitHub platform is to help resolve as many technical problems as I can with you.
 I'm looking forward to working with you all!

 <!--
 **ericgomes56/ericgomes56** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.